dlm1223/march-madness/README.md

     ##     Percentile.Actual Score.Actual
     ## 261             0.925         1070

+The bracket ended up getting in the 92.5th percentile (getting the chamption right will usually get you there).
+I calculated the 92.5 by comparing the bracket's actual score to the actual scores of the brackets in the bracket pool.

-Using this system allows you optimize the brackets you enter for march madness.
-In addition, it allows you to change the scoring system, pool sizes, number of brackets entered, and projection system.
-By testing out the projected finish based on different strategies like point maximization, or point maximization in R1-2 only, or other ideas, you can get an idea of how you should balance expected point maximization with being contrarian.
+In conclusion, using this system allows you to optimize the brackets you enter for march madness.
+With the app or the code you can change the scoring system, pool sizes, number of brackets entered, and projection system.
+Using this system gives you an analytical way to balance expected point maximization with being contrarian.